 In 2002, Darrell Collins became the personal student under Martin Soke and by summer of 2003, became Soke-Dai (Inheritor Elect) of Martin Soke's teaching system.

-The Kokusai Shinshinkan Bugei Renmei (The School of the Divine Heart Federation - International) was created by Darrell Collins, Soke, in 2017, to act as a "covering" organization of the his inherited arts.
-The naming convention of Shinshin is a more traditional way of saying Divine Heart and further seperates these teachings from others who are teaching the arts as passed from Church sensei.
+The Kokusai Shinshin Bugei Renmei (Divine Heart Federation - International) was created by Darrell Collins, Soke, in 2017, to act as a "covering" organization of the his inherited arts.
+The naming convention of Shinshin is a more traditional way of saying Divine Heart and further separates these teachings from others who are teaching the arts as passed from Church sensei.
 The KSBR has several active instructor level seniors, who were trained by Church sensei and Martin sensei, acting as a Kai Instructor board.
-The Senior Technical Advisors are Thomas Brandon, Fuku Kaicho (Vice President), Shorinji Tetsu-Kempo / Nippon Shinshin Ryu-KSBR, Tony Annesi, Kaiso (Founder), Takeshin Budo-Bushido Kai, Roy Jerry Hobbs, Kaiso (Founder), Dentokan Budo, Ron Cherry, Kaiso (Founder), Shorinji Toraken Ryu-AKKA, Michel Hawi, Sijo (Inheritor) Tai Nei Chuan and Timothy Raynor, Sijo-Hanshi, Fu Jowel Pai.
+The Senior Technical Advisors are Thomas Brandon, Tai-Sijo (Inheritor), Koh Ha Shorinji Tekken Ryu and Fuku Kaicho (Vice President), Kokusai Shinshin Bugei Renmei, Tony Annesi, Kaiso (Founder), Takeshin Budo-Bushido Kai, Roy Jerry Hobbs, Kaiso (Founder), Dentokan Budo, Ron Cherry, Kaiso (Founder), Shorinji Toraken Ryu-AKKA, Michel Hawi, Sijo (Inheritor) Tai Nei Chuan and Timothy Raynor, Sijo-Hanshi, Fu Jowel Pai.
 The senior student/instructors include black belts such as Tom Laquiere, Hanshi-Hachidan, George Newkirk, Hanshi-Hachidan and Jim Murphy, Hanshi-Hachidan.